-At approximately 4pm on Wednesday 29 April 2015, a fire engulfed Clandon Park House, reducing it to little more than a shell and forcing it to close for over a year.
+At approximately 4pm on Wednesday 29 April 2015, a fire engulfed the National Trust’s Clandon Park, reducing it to little more than a shell and forcing it to close for over a year.

 However, following the conclusion of a major salvage operation that’s been in progress since that day, Clandon Park re-opened to the public on September 10th to the delight of the National Trust team and visitors alike.